LeonardoDeFaveri/StandardLibrary/README.md

 -string: variable passed as parameter

 <hr>
+<b>read</b>
-read reads a string of predefined length from the user's keyboard.
+Reads a string of predefined length from the user's keyboard.

 Parameters: